jcarlosroldan/tablextract/README.md

 * `request_cache_time: int`: Cache the downloaded documents for that number of seconds.
 * `add_image_text: bool`: Extract the image title/alt/URL as part of the cell text in `Table.texts`.
 * `add_link_urls: bool`: Extract the links URL as part of the cell text in `Table.texts`.
+* `text_metadata_dict: dict`: Dictionary of cell texts and likelyhood of it being meta-data.
+See [Meta-data probability corpus](https://github.com/juancroldan/tablextract/releases/tag/1.4.1).
 * `normalization: str`: The kind of normalization applied to the features.
 Allowed values are `min-max-global` to use MinMax normalization with values obtained from a big corpus of tables after removing outliers, `min-max-local` to use MinMax normalization with the minimum and maximum values of each feature in the table, `standard` to apply a Standard normalization and `softmax` to apply a SoftMax normalization.
 * `clustering_features: list`: The clustering feature groups that are used to identify the cell functions.
 Any non-empty subset of style', 'syntax', 'structural' and 'semantic' is allowed.
 * `dimensionality_reduction`: The technique used to reduce the cells dimensionality before clustering.
 Allowed values are `off` to disable it, `pca` and `feature-agglomeration`.